NFDI4Microbiota/MetadataStandards/README.md

 ### 3.1.
 Biomes considered

-Six microbiomes were considered to compile a minimal set of biological and environmental metadata standards.
+Seven microbiomes were considered to compile a minimal set of biological and environmental metadata standards.
 Environmental and biological parameters were identified as minimums applicable to individual biomes and/or hosts.